intermine/intermine/flymine-private/scripts/bruisecontrol/readme.txt

 TROUBLESHOOTING

-If bruise control stops, try deleting the file (lock file) .running in public_html/tests
+If bruise control stops, try deleting the file (lock file) .running in public_html/tests (although this happens every night anyway).

+Bruisecontrol runs as the user bruiser on the machine bc.